-It's time to hand the turntables over to Mini Moose.
-Here are her seven picks for May.
+We're handing the turntables over to Mini Moose this week.
+Here are her seven picks for October.

 SONG OF THE monDAY

 “SOS” was the third single from ABBA’s 1975 album, ABBA.
 The song became an international hit, landing at No. 1 in several countries and peaking at No. 15 in the US on Billboard Hot 100.
 On the group’s first visit to the US, they performed the song on American Bandstand.

 Written by Lisa "Left Eye" Lopes, Marqueze Etheridge, and Organized Noize for TLC's 1994 album, CrazySexyCool, "Waterfalls" is the first hit song to reference HIV/AIDS.
 In 1995, the music video won MTV's Video of the Year, making TLC the first black artist or group ever to win that award.